appblocks-hub/docs/docs/SDK/js-sdk.md

 ## init

 #### Description
-Its used to initialise the tokenstore with values from the shield backend.
+Its used to initialize the tokenstore with values from the shield backend.
 It takes a parameter clientID which is unique for each application.

 #### Usage